harounat201/harounat201/README.md

 ### What I'm hoping to accomplish in the near future:
 - Competition in the 2023 Congressional App Challenge
-- Prep for the 2023 FTC season
+- Success in the FIRST Tech Challenge 2023 Season
 - Polishing of languages/skills
-- Seeking of computer science research opportunities
+- Computer science research opportunities

 <hr>